Update (January 2017): We’ve now scored six repositioning cruise deals over the past three years, each for less than $50 a day using this method!

 Step 3: Find the Best Price Offer for the Cruise You Want

 Once you find your perfect voyage using VacationsToGo, you now want to guarantee that you get the best possible price on that sailing.
-We recommend price comparing to ensure this.
+We recommend price comparing among other agencies to ensure this.

-When comparing prices across agencies, you must factor in more than just the cruise price alone.
-Also take into account the perks and bonuses each agency may be offering.
+When comparing prices, you must factor in more than just the cruise price alone.
+We recommend to also take into account the perks and bonuses each agency may be offering.
 Some cruise travel agencies may offer promotions such as onboard credit, prepaid gratuities, free hotel stays, or a bottle of champagne in your cabin.
-For example, if Agency A offers your desired cabin for $499 with no perks while Agency B offers that same cabin for $599 yet includes a $300 onboard credit, it would make sense to book with Agency B even though their price is higher (as long as you will use that onboard credit or turn it into cash using a cruise hack).
+For example, if Agency A offers your desired cabin for $499 with no perks while Agency B offers that same cabin for $599 yet includes a $300 onboard credit, it would make sense to book with Agency B even though their price is higher (as long as you will use that onboard credit or turn it into cash using one of these cruise hacks).

 Start By Searching Priceline Cruises

 Whenever we have found an offer that beats VacationsToGo, it was with Priceline.
 (Yes, they do cruises too!)
 So we find it to be the best place to seek a second opinion for cruise pricing.
-Also, Priceline will let you see the entire cruise cost (including taxes & port charges), whereas you have to call a VacationsToGo agent in order to get that info.
+Another benefit by using Priceline is that it will let you see the entire cruise cost online.
+Once you get to the payment screen, they’ll show you the true price of the cruise including all the taxes and port charges.
+For VacationsToGo, you must call an agent over the phone in order to get the complete pricing that includes these additional mandatory fees.

 So go to Priceline.com and search for the specific cruise you found.
 If their price beats or matches VacationsToGo, consider booking it with them.
 We’ve now booked three of our last repositioning cruises with Priceline because they tend to have the best price and/or promos.